MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-cloud-stream-binder-java-app-azure-event-hub.md

    >[!div class="mx-imgBorder"]
    >![Specify Azure event hub namespace options.][IMG02]

-1. When you have specified the options listed above, select **Review + Create**, review the specifications and select **Create** to create your namespace.
+1. When you've specified the options listed above, select **Review + Create**, review the specifications and select **Create** to create your namespace.

 ## Create an Azure event hub in your namespace